Degree type(s): Bachelor's; Minor

 These skills will be made employment ready.
 How?
 At the end of their senior year, each student must complete a culminating, semester long internship experience.
 This will round out the typical bachelor's degree requirement of 124 semester hours which can be managed in four years.

 Career Outlook for Business Communication Majors

 Business communication is one of the most dynamic and rapidly growing professions in the business world.
-For example, employment of public relations managers and specialists is expected to grow more than 20 percent from 2010 to 2020.
+For example, in 2016 the median salary of public relations managers and specialists was $107,320.

 Major in Business Communication: